 In a recent article we explained why any organisation that makes business decisions needs decision management, what it is and how it helps them become more effective.

 If your business systems make manual or automated decisions that influence your operations then you should consider adopting Business Decision Modeling as a matter of priority.
-Companies that leave their business decisions embedded in obscure program code, ‘technical’ business rules or in the heads of staff who manage manual operations, will be outmaneuvered by competitors who practice Decision Management and Decision Modeling.
-Here, we explain why.
+Companies that leave their business decisions embedded in obscure program code, ‘technical’ business rules or in the heads of staff who manage manual operations, will be outmaneuvered by competitors who practice Decision Management and Decision Modeling and will be less able to justify the behaviour of their systems to an auditor.
+In this article we explain why.

 What is Decision Modeling?